 The behavioral and ERP Data of online shopping festival experiment

-Dataset asscociated with a paper to appear in IEEE Transactions on Pattern Analysis and Machine Intelligence
+Dataset asscociated with a paper in IEEE Transactions on Pattern Analysis and Machine Intelligence

 "The perils and pitfalls of block design for EEG classification experiments"